bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 It is assumed that the `admin` scope grants permission to execute all methods on all endpoints.
 It is only explicitly called out in the listing below where `admin` is the only scope which grants permission.

-Where requests are rejected, they should return as follows:

-- `404` if the request has no permissions on the endpoint
-- `403` if the request has any permission on the endpoint, but not sufficient to complete the request

 The listing below refers to requests having permissions, rather than users.
 This is to account for cases where users only "claim" a subset of their permissions for a given request.